FILE: <ch-29.htm> GENERAL INDEX [Navigate

 certain cases the same parasitoids could attack distinctly different host

 species.
 Drs.
-Taylor, Tothill and Paine conducted
+Taylor, Tothill and Paine

-related to Levuana were
+species related to Levuana

-found, most of them being quire rare and heavily parasitized.
+were found, most of them being quire rare and heavily parasitized.
 When Taylor returned to Fiji with a

 shipment of parasitoids, all had died.